WenzyWong/bacNeo/README.md

         If you have multiple sample files and want to run this command repeatedly, it is recommended to make independent directory for each sample.
     ```

+    Test `bacc` using RNA-seq data in `./testdata/RNA-seq` and reference data in `./reference/` with the following command to generate bacterial counts in genus and species levels in `./output/bacc`:

+    ```
+    bacc -1 testdata/RNA-seq/T001_R1.fq.gz -2 testdata/RNA-seq/T001_R2.fq.gz -m RNA -g y -r reference/hisat/hg38 -o output/bacc -t 16 -k reference/krakendb -l g -l s
+    ```

+    The results should be identical to the original outputs in `./output/bacc`.

 - `bach` can predict HLA alleles for each patient sample from genome datasets.
 See usage: `bach -h`.

 - `bacp` can detect bacterial peptides from proteome datasets and predict HLA-peptide affinities based on results from `bach`.
 The reference should be provided by users.
 If no proteome dataset available, `bacp` could also use 10-mer winder sliding to chop up reference proteome of interested species, and predict HLA-peptide affinities as well.
 See usage: `bacp -h`.